-The CEO manages the Company and oversees the Company's operations and implementation of the Company's strategies, plans and policies to achieve planned corporate performance and financial goals.
+The CEO manages the Company and oversees the Company's operations and implementation of its strategies, plans and policies to achieve planned corporate performance and financial goals.
 His management of the Company's businesses, including implementing the Board's decisions, is carried out with the assistance of the Senior Officers of the Company.
-Collectively, they are responsible for the day-to-day operations and administration of the Company, ensuring, inter alia, operational and organisational efficiency, profitable performance, regulatory compliance, good corporate governance and effective risk management amidst the restrictive standard operating procedures observed during the Covid-19 pandemic.
+Collectively, they are responsible for the day-to-day operations and administration of the Company, ensuring, inter alia, operational and organisational efficiency, profitable performance, regulatory compliance, good corporate governance and effective risk management.
+The Board reviews the CEO's performance against his performance targets annually.